-Expats who come to live and work in the Netherlands often need to submit foreign documents to an official Dutch institution, such as the municipality, the immigration and naturalisation service (IND), a lawyer or a notary office.
-It is also common that expats have Dutch documents that need to be submitted to official institutions in their country of origin or another foreign country.
+Internationals who come to live and work in the Netherlands often need to submit foreign documents to an official Dutch institution, such as the municipality, the IND, a lawyer or a notary office.
+It is also common for internationals to have Dutch documents that need to be submitted to official institutions in their country of origin or another foreign country.
 In these cases an official translation may be required.

 What is a sworn translation?

 Sworn translations receive an official stamp and signature from a translator whose name appears in the Dutch register of sworn interpreters and translators (RBTV).
 The stamp and signature ensure the recipient of the document that it has been translated by a sworn translator.
 Furthermore, the translator certifies the authenticity, completeness and accuracy of the translation.
-The original source document or a copy thereof need to be attached to the translation in a fraud-proof way.
-Crossing out or adding text to a sworn translation makes the translation invalid.
+The original source document or a copy thereof needs to be attached to the translation in a fraud-proof way.
 Sworn translations may be submitted to a Dutch district court for an apostille or legalisation.

 What is a certified translation?

 In the case of a certified translation, the language service provider’s choice of translator is not limited to the Dutch register of sworn interpreters and translators.
-As a result, certified translations are generally easier to realise and at a lower cost compared to sworn translations.
+As a result, certified translations are generally easier to provide and at a lower cost compared to sworn translations.
 Although certified translations are accepted in many cases, it is important to keep in mind that a language service provider is not a government agency and cannot give legality to a translation.
 Therefore certified translations are not eligible for an apostille or legalisation from a district court.
-When in doubt about the legal requirements for a translation, it is best to seek advice from a language service provider or your notary.

 What is an apostille?